aeternity/aepp-gomoku-js/README.md

 ## Installation and Running

-In order to make this Gomuku Game running, you need to install and run yarn, a package manager for JavaScript.
+In order to make this Gomuku Game running, you need to install and run npm, a package manager for JavaScript.

-1. Install yarn
+1. Install dependencies

 ```
-yarn install
+npm install
 ```

-2. Build yarn
+2. Build game

 ```
-yarn run build
+npm run build
 ```

 3. Run game